peter-sharp/timesheet/README.md

 [Demo](https://peter-sharp.github.io/timesheet)

+For detailed requirements and implementation tasks, see [REQUIREMENTS.md](./REQUIREMENTS.md)

 ## Migration Plan for Archive Section to Vanilla JS Signals and IndexedDB

+*Note: The detailed requirements for this migration have been moved to [REQUIREMENTS.md](./REQUIREMENTS.md)*

 This document outlines the remaining steps required to complete the migration of the archive section from a centralized state object to using Vanilla JavaScript signals and direct IndexedDB integration.